civetweb/civetweb/docs/UserManual.md

 It is recommended to use an absolute path for document\_root, in order to avoid accidentally serving the wrong directory.

+### fallback\_document\_root `.`
+An optional second directory to check for a file to serve, if the requested filename was not found in the document\_root directory.
+This can be useful in cases where an app ships with a read-only HTML content directory as part of its install, but you nevertheless want to allow the user to customize the served content by placing modified or additional files into a writable directory, where they will take precedence over their read-only counterparts, on a per-file basis.

 ### enable\_auth\_domain\_check `yes`
 When using absolute URLs, verify the host is identical to the authentication\_domain.
 If enabled, requests to absolute URLs will only be processed